kk-digital/kcg-ml-sd1p4/README.md

 **Command line arguments**

 - `-p, --prompt`: The prompt to generate images from.
 Defaults to `"A woman with flowers in her hair in a courtyard, in the style of Frank Frazetta"`.
+- `--negative-prompt`: The negative prompt.
+For things we dont want to see in generated image.
+Defaults to `''`.
 - `-od, --output_dir`: The output directory.
 Defaults to the `OUTPUT_DIR` constant, which is expected to be `"./output/noise-tests/temperature_range"`.
 - `-cp, --checkpoint_path`: The path to the checkpoint file to load from.
 Defaults to the `CHECKPOINT_PATH` constant, which is expected to be `"./input/model/v1-5-pruned-emaonly.safetensors"`.
 - `-F, --fully_initialize`: Whether to fully initialize or not.
 Defaults to `False`.